Green Infrastructure Plans for Houston-Galveston

 By preserving the best natural areas, directing development away from flood-prone regions, and ensuring that residents have safe and easy access to local parks, trails and green space, the Houston-Galveston area can improve water management and air quality, buffer against the impacts of a changing climate, and enhance the livability of the community.

 Our RoleAt the request of local leaders and with support from the Houston Endowment and other local foundations, The Conservation Fund, in collaboration with Houston Wilderness and the Houston-Galveston Area Council (H-GAC) completed a green infrastructure network and ecosystem service planning initiative for the Houston-Galveston region.
+Download the Houston-Galveston Green Infrastructure and Ecosystem Services Assessment here.
 In a separate, but related, effort we worked with the Houston Parks Board (HPB) and its funding partner, the Houston Endowment, to develop a rapid-assessment tool to help HPB make strategic, cost-effective park development decisions.
 Download the Houston Parks Rapid Assessment for New Parkland Acquisition Report (PDF).

 The green infrastructure plan we helped develop provides a toolkit of maps and analysis for regional leaders to take a strategic approach to a greener Houston-Galveston.
 The plan: